dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 More information can be found at [Apache Log4Net Website](https://logging.apache.org/log4net/ "Cross-language logging services")
 ## Using the Solution
 This section outlines how the web site might typical be used.

-  * **NOTE:** In these examples *dscoduc* has been configured as the Default PowerShell Owner in the web site configuration file
+In these examples *dscoduc* has been configured as the Default PowerShell Owner in the web site configuration file
 ###### Scenario 1
 In this scenario the web user is looking for a script in the default PowerShell Repository that contains a common shared list of PowerShell scripts.